rnml/shell-file-mode/README.md

   + `shell-file-split-block`: split the current block into two blocks at the cursor

-These keybindings can be installed in an arbitrary keymap by
+These keybindings can be installed after an arbitrary key prefix in the `shell-file-mode` keymap by calling

-    (shell-file-define-minor-mode-keys KEY-PREFIX)
+    (shell-file-define-minor-mode-keys PREFIX)

+which will install the following keybindings:

-       KEY-PREFIX + b  -->  shell-file-bubble-block)
+    PREFIX + b  -->  shell-file-bubble-block
-       KEY-PREFIX + d  -->  shell-file-delete-block)
+    PREFIX + d  -->  shell-file-delete-block
-       KEY-PREFIX + j  -->  shell-file-next-block)
+    PREFIX + j  -->  shell-file-next-block
-       KEY-PREFIX + k  -->  shell-file-prev-block)
+    PREFIX + k  -->  shell-file-prev-block
-       KEY-PREFIX + s  -->  shell-file-split-block))
+    PREFIX + s  -->  shell-file-split-block